|

 For good nutrition during pregnancy, include wheat germ, nut oil, vegetable oils, sunflower seeds, almonds, avocado, mango, and peanut butter for good sources of vitamin E.

-Vitamin C and pregnancy
+Vitamin C During Pregnancy

 Vitamin C is another important factor in a healthy pregnancy.
 Vitamin C helps to develop your baby's immune system, develop collagen in bones and skin, and prevent preterm labor.